 - Absorbs other muck — The fork is a moving mechanism, and all moving mechanisms shed a little bit of waste in movement as things wear.
 And fork seals are good (unless they break!), but they’re never a perfect seal.
-Some muck will seep in and get into the oil and cause it to just
+Some muck will seep in, get into the oil and cause it to wear.

 The above three things all cause fork oil to lose its ability to dampen.

 The second reason is that you might want to change the damping effect of the fork — usually, people want to go heavier.
 If you use a heavier oil, it’s harder for it to go through the damping holes (in a damping rod fork) or through the valves (in a cartridge fork or one equipped with an emulator).